 Tips on How to Bake the Perfect Cake

 - Measure precisely.
 Baking is a science, therefore you should always follow the instructions and measure exactly as the recipe reads.
 Don't guess or add more or less of anything unless the instructions tell you to.
 For best results use a scale and go by the grams instead of cups or spoons.

-- Use cake flour instead of all-purpose flour, unless it’s a rustic cake like this one.
+- Use cake flour instead of all-purpose flour.
 Cake flour will give you a better crumb.

 - Don't over mix the flour.
 Mix or stir well, but don't over do it.

 - Grease the pans evenly on the bottom and the sides.
 This is a must or the cake will stick to the pan.